jesseopdenbrouw/thuas-riscv/boards/arty-s7-50/README.md

 # Arty S7/50 Board

-The Arty S7/50 board has a clock oscillator of 10 ns (100 MHz).
+The Arty S7/50 board has a clock oscillator with a period of 10 ns (100 MHz).

 In this directory, two files are present: